fletchjp/MERG-Arduino-Software/README.md

  For those who don't know, Boost Libraries are a set of peer reviewed C++ libraries. https://www.boost.org/ They have been developed over many years and a lot of the ideas have been incorporated into C++ as it has evolved.
 As the C++ available on Arduinos is limited to C++11 (think 2011), a lot of things in Boost are not otherwise available.
 Not all of this is usable in the Arduino environment, although a lot is.

+ I am going to build some examples to show what can be useful.

  ### Experience

  As I have developed examples I have come across a number of compatibility problems which I have been able to work around by one means or another.
 The main limitation is that the Streaming library is not compatible with using std::cout.
 The best thing is not to use it at all with ArduinoSTL.
 Various other difficulties are discussed in the comments in the examples.